Daniel W. McVicar, Ph.D.

 Selected Recent Publications

 Dr. McVicar obtained his Ph.D. from the Medical College of Virginia, Virginia Commonwealth University, where he studied adoptive immunotherapy of brain tumors.
-He joined the NCI in 1990, completed a postdoctoral fellowship, and attained his current position within the Laboratory of Experimental Immunology in 1998.
+He joined the NCI in 1990, completed a postdoctoral fellowship studying leukocyte signaling, and is currently a Senior Investigator in the Cancer and Inflammation Program (CIP).
+He is currently the Deputy Director of the CIP for Basic Research, and in 2016 was appointed as a Deputy Scientific Director for the Center for Cancer Research, the NCI's intramural program.

 |Luke Davies Ph.D.||Research Collaborator|